-Sustainability
+Sustainability in aquaculture

 As a global technology supplier to the aquaculture industry, sustainability is part of everything we do throughout our business.
 Through an increased focus on sustainability and biology, ScaleAQ has assumed a clear role in ensuring the development of technology on the terms of biology and the environment.